Metabyte2710/RGB/home.md

 * OpenRGB is a continuation of OpenAuraSDK, which itself was created out of reverse engineering work done on the Keyboard Visualizer project.
 For a complete history of the RGB projects that led to OpenRGB's creation, see the [History page](History-of-OpenRGB).

+## Contributing

+* Want to contribute support for a new device?
+Check out the [RGBController API](The-RGBController-API) page for documentation of how OpenRGB implements device control.

 ## Supported Devices

 ![image](uploads/bf30bed71f782d01334b73caab75a61a/image.png)